psi4/psicode-hugo-website/README.md

 ##### deploy the website

 * push to a branch on your fork, submit a PR, and netlify will build a preview.
 Once merged to `master` of this repo, `https://app.netlify.com/sites/psicode/deploys` will go to work.
 Should be up in a couple minutes.
+* may need to `git config http.postBuffer 524288000` if `fatal: the remote end hung up unexpectedly`
 * users with write access to this repo are free to merge their own PRs. otherwise, request a review.